If you still have questions or prefer to get help directly from an agent, please submit a request.

 What is the Performance Prism?

-The Performance Prism (PP) is a further development of the Balanced Scorecard.
+The Performance Prism (PP) is a performance management approach.
+It is a further development of the Balanced Scorecard performance management system.
 Basically, unlike the balanced scorecard, it employs a stakeholder approach to developing an organizational strategy.
-That is, it begins by focusing on the interest of all stakeholders – investors, employees, suppliers, vendors, and the community.
+That is, it begins by focusing on the interest of all stakeholders - investors, employees, suppliers, vendors, and the community.

 Facets of the Performance Prism